Inbibo/shift_docs/docs/getting_started/basics/batch.md

 workflow, catalog_manifest = files.openBatchWorkflow("<path_to_your_workflow_file>")
 ```

-The execution of this method will return the `SWorkflow` Python class containing the workflow and a Python dictionary containing the information on the Python modules loaded by the workflow.
+This method execution will return the `SWorkflow` Python class containing the workflow and a Python dictionary containing the information on the Shft catalogs loaded by the workflow.
 Have a look at the [Shift API](../../reference/api.md) for more information on the method and the `SWorkflow` class.

 ## Executing a Workflow